 Although there is no cure for lymphedema, there are treatments that can help reduce the swelling and pain.
 These include:

-- Applying compression to help lymph fluid to flow
+- applying compression to help the flow of lymph fluid

-- Complete decongestive therapy (CDT) - not recommended in cases of heart failure, diabetes, high blood pressure, blood clots, or serious infections
+- complete decongestive therapy (CDT), which is not recommended in cases of heart failure, diabetes, high blood pressure, blood clots, or serious infections

-In the case of blood vessels, this can lead to high blood pressure or angina.
-It can also damage the eye retina and lead to a loss of vision.
+This can lead to high blood pressure or angina if it occurs in the blood vessels.
+It can also damage the retina at the back of the eye and cause vision loss.
 A symptom of pseudoxanthoma elasticum is peau d'orange, which can develop in the armpits, neck, stomach, and groin.

-There is no actual cure for pseudoxanthoma, so the aim of treatment is to prevent complications.
+There is no full cure for pseudoxanthoma, so treatment aims to prevent complications.

 Inflammatory breast cancer

 One of the most serious causes of peau d'orange is inflammatory breast cancer, a rare type of cancer that makes up only between one and five out of 100 breast cancers, or 1–5 percent of diagnoses.